dionjwa/Hydrax/README.md

 Incomplete or not working:

 - Sound.
 Cross platform sound is definitely needed.
-- PBE animations
+- PBE animations.
 - PBE sets.
 Hydrax uses a context-specific SetManager (optional).
 - Box2D.
 (Coming soon).
-- State machine.
+- State machine (very low priority).
-- The PBE static class.
+- The PBE static class (not needed or useful with Haxe 'using' functionality).
 - Debugging.

+# Differences

+Due to the extra features and multi-platform capability of HaXe (or just personal motivation), some components and features underwent more modifications than others.
+Also, the package structure outside of the core engine are slightly modified: almost everything outside of the core engine is grouped under com.pblabs.components instead of com.pblabs.

-# Detailed differences:
+## Major differences:

+- Hxhsl signals instead of as3 events.
+The SignalBondManager provides listener registration on Entity and Component objects with automatic listener  removal upon object destruction.
+- Rendering has been modified to simplify cross-platform 2D rendering.
+The Flash API has *not* been duplicated (as in [NME][nme]), nor do I intend to.
+- Input.
+Rewritten to handle cross-platform input (mouse, touch screens, etc).
+- A very simple form of field injection is available, as Robotlegs/SwiftSuspenders is not yet ported to HaXe.
+- Screens.
+IPBContexts are used in the place of Screens.

+## Minor differences

+Standardized some method names:

+- IEntity.lookupComponentsByType -> IEntity.getComponents
+- IEntity.lookupComponentByType -> IEntity.getComponent
+- IEntity.lookupComponentByName -> IEntity.getComponentByName
 - Hydrax IPBObjects don't have internal lists of game object sets.
 That functionality is managed entirely by the SetManager.
 - A lightweight custom injection system is used instead of robolegs.
 I'll endevour to incorporate a more robust injection system in the near future.
 - Signals are used instead of flash specific event dispatchers.
 - Haxe cannot property deserialize dynamic objects.
 Currently, Haxe cannot check if an object implements Dynamic (where you can add arbitrary fields) so cannot decide if assigning such a field is a valid operation.
-- Property getters and setters must be in the form 'get_value', 'set_value' to work with PropertyReferences and ReflectUtil.
+- Property getters and setters must be in the form 'get_fieldName', 'set_fieldName' to work with PropertyReferences and ReflectUtil.
+ReflectUtil adds duplicate methods from Reflect, checking getters/setters

 # License